‘Edinburgh is the capital of Scotland; sitting on the nation’s east coast. It’s filled with history and culture and comprises Old and New Towns…

 The German Christmas markets are also among the most famous in the world.
-There are few things better than wandering round a chilly Edinburgh, drinking mulled wine and eating brats.
+There are few things better than wandering around a chilly Edinburgh, drinking mulled wine and eating brats.

 View of Princes Street and the Christmas Markets.

-What are you favourite free things to do in Edinburgh?
+What are your favourite free things to do in Edinburgh?

 Hi, I'm Suz.
 I love travelling (obvs..), dogs, shoes and wine, although not necessarily in that order.
 I'm originally from Scotland, but now live in Snowdonia in North Wales with my husband and a seriously large shoe collection.